Common cat illnesses to look out for this winter

 Can cats get frostbite?

 Frostbite, the damage to body tissue caused by exposure to extreme cold, is another condition that can harm our pets.
 Luckily, it’s a rare occurrence for most cats, but the ears, nose, tail, and toes (or any area where the hair is thin) can still be susceptible to frostbite.
 Areas that are affected will be a bluish white colour and will feel cold to touch.
 This is due to the lack of circulation in the area caused by the cold temperatures.
-This can sometimes be difficult to see if cats’ pads are a dark colour, so also look for limping or a reluctance to move.
+This can sometimes be difficult to see if cats’ pads are a dark colour.
+Look for limping or a reluctance to move.
 The best way to prevent your cat from suffering from frostbite is to make sure it’s never left outside in the cold for long periods of time.

 Thanks to their adventurous nature, cats can often get trapped in sheds or accidentally left outside during cold nights.
 If this happens, and your cat returns home showing signs of frostbite, the best thing to do is warm the skin with a moist towel to stimulate the circulation.